 Politicians telling jokes

-Everyone from newly elected Governor Maura Healey to Mayor Michelle Wu will take their turns telling jokes.
-Some will be funny but many will fall flat. – Confirmed speakers for this year’s breakfast include:
+Everyone, from newly elected Governor Maura Healey to Mayor Michelle Wu, will take turns telling jokes.
+Some will be funny, but many may fall flat.

 Caught in Southie via Instagram Live

-CIS will have all the behind-the-scenes sneak peeks in addition to live interviews with special guests plus color commentary on the event!
+CIS will have all the behind-the-scenes sneak peeks, live interviews with special guests, and color commentary on the event!
 Make sure to follow us on Instagram!

 The historic Ironworkers Local 7 Union Hall as the backdrop